mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * Effort needed tune the number of hidden neurons (optimization problem).
 * Objective function is non-convex (multiple local minima).

-It is based on linear programming (objective function, constraint) whose main limitation is that it can estimate multiple optimal solutions: extra objective is added to the analysis to overcome this.&#x20;
+It is based on linear programming (objective function, constraint) whose main limitation is that it can estimate multiple optimal solutions: extra objective is added to the analysis to overcome this.

 It is based on support vectors (training points that lie on one hyperplane).\
-It is a convex optimization problem: no local minima are present but only one global minimum.&#x20;
+It is a convex optimization problem: no local minima are present but only one global minimum.

-The SVMs can be extended with error terms $$e_k$$ that allow misclassification.&#x20;
+The SVMs can be extended with error terms $$e_k$$ that allow misclassification.

 It is not interpretable (black-box, as NN): variable selection can be performed using the backward procedure.
 It will reduce the variables but not provide any additional insight.\
-SVMs can be represented as NN: we can apply rule extraction approaches (decompositional or pedagogical approach) or a two stage model.&#x20;
+SVMs can be represented as NN: we can apply rule extraction approaches (decompositional or pedagogical approach) or a two stage model.

 ### Ensemble methods